iguanacore/iguana_acs_features/README.md

 * Arrogant Obsession Shendao Fix - Adds a stage for the Shendao Laws before the Peak of Attainment, making it possible to get Arrogant multiple times.
 * Spiritual Wood Creation - Adds a Miracle for converting regular Trees into Spiritual Trees.
 Still a Work in Progress.
 * Custom Titles - A rework of an existing CN mod, makes it possible to add a custom title for your Disciples.
 * Qi Barrier Attachment Mod - Adds 3 new Qi Barrier Attachments, based on a previous fix.
 Scaled linearly compared to the existing barriers.
+* Additional Growable Plants - Adds existing plants (but currently not added) to Field & Herb Garden.

 ## Install instructions